RouniGit/RouniGit/README.md

-- 👋 Hi, I’m @RouniGit
+- 👋 Hi, I’m Danny DOMINGUES
 - 👀 I’m interested in all the things life give to me
 - 🌱 I’m currently learning earth science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to be a paleontologist
-- 📫 How to reach me ...
+- 📫 How to reach me : danny.domingues@outlook.fr

 <!---
 RouniGit/RouniGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.